SamJMcMillan/SamJMcMillan/README.md

 <h5> Hi!
 I'm Sam, a freshly graduated alumni of computer games design.
 Currently, I'm an aspiring QA Tester, looking to get a foothold in the industry.
 While my taste in video games varies, my interests as a designer are in compelling co-operative experiences, or laid back single player sandboxes.<h5>

 <h3> 🤔 What's Sam up to? <h3>
-<h5> I'm currently working on a city-builder / dungeon crawler hybrid.
+<h5> I'm currently working on a city-builder / dungeon crawler hybrid under the working title Hamlet Hero.
 I can't say too much right now! <h5>

 <h3> 🎮 Games I'm playing <h3>